Mafer1017/pizza-parlor/README.md

 #### Describe: Pizza()

-- Test:
+- Test: "It should return a Pizza object with two properties for size and toppings
-- Code:
+- Code: const myPizza = new Pizza("large", ["pepperoni", "pineapple"])
-- Expected Output:
+- Expected Output: Pizza {size: 'large', toppings: ['pepperoni', 'pineapple'], cost: 0}
 ---
 #### Describe: changeValue()